 We form a small semi circle around the teacher.
-I close my eyes and sit cross-legged on a blanket as I would in meditation.
+I close my eyes and sit cross-legged on a blanket, as I would in meditation.
 Our teacher is playing the harmonium, a hybrid between a piano and harmonica that’s popular in the Hindu-based devotional mantra music called kirtan.
-Kirtan is gaining popularity even among yogis that were once afraid to chant OM.
+Kirtan is gaining popularity, even among yogis who were once afraid to chant OM.

-I’ve been practicing kirtan more than ever after joining a Jivamukti-inspired yoga studio in Charleston, South Carolina.
-Each class adds the ancient chants to their 90-minute practices.
+I’ve been practicing kirtan more than ever after joining a Jivamukti-inspired yoga studio in Charleston, South Carolina, where each class adds the ancient chants to their 90-minute practices.
 At first, I close my eyes and awkwardly repeat the chants, more concerned about looking silly than what I’m actually saying.
-But over time, I rather enjoy the chanting, it lifts my heart and shuts off my brain for a bit.
+But over time, I rather enjoy the chanting; it lifts my heart and shuts off my brain for a bit.

 In the short time I’ve been practicing it regularly, I have seen some benefits, but for many yogis, it’s not just an addition to their practice, it’s an essential component.
 GuruGanesha, of the GuruGanesha Band, tours the world playing the mantra music that he says quiets the intellect and opens the heart.
 He’s been practicing kirtan every morning for the past 40 years as part of his Kundalini yoga and meditation practice.

 “I pick up my guitar and start to sing mantras,” he says.
 “It gives me a deep sense of the divine energy and benevolent force that carries me through my day.”